Zaid-Ajaj/the-elmish-book/chapters/fable/counter.md

 <resolved-image source="/images/fable/random-counter-delayed.gif" />

-Alright, we got our counter up and running and had it increase or decrease the count value randomly and even used an asynchronous function in the mix, now it is time to take a step back and think about what we actually did in this section to better understand Fable.
+Alright, we got our counter up and running, had it increase or decrease the count value randomly and even used an asynchronous function in the mix.
+Now it is time to take a step back and think about what we actually did in this section to better understand Fable.